Dortmund beats PSG 1-0 to reach Champions League final. Mbappe can't pull off comeback

 Dortmund is on course for its second Champions League trophy after winning in 1997 and a third European trophy, having won the now defunct UEFA Cup Winners’ Cup in 1966.
 Dortmund also reached the Champions League final in 2013, losing to Bayern.

+"Indescribable.
+After more than 10 years, I am in the final with Borussia again," said Marco Reus, Dortmund's veteran midfielder who is leaving the team after this season.
+"How we won the game, no one will ask tomorrow.
+Shots against the post won't matter tomorrow."

-For PSG, it's another season ending without raising the trophy its cash-rich Qatari owners so crave despite spending huge amounts on star players like Zlatan Ibrahimovic, Neymar, Lionel Messi and Mbappé.
+For PSG, it's another season ending without raising the trophy its cash-rich Qatari owners have chased after by spending huge amounts on star players like Zlatan Ibrahimovic, Neymar, Lionel Messi and Mbappé.
 PSG lost its only Champions League final in 2020 to Bayern.

 “Efficiency, that’s what we were missing,” PSG captain Marquinhos said.
 “We should have defended better.
 They scored from a corner and a counter-attack (in the first leg).
 We created more chances but they won both games.”

-As Dortmund's players rushed over to celebrate with this visiting fans, Mbappé looked dejected as he trudged for the last time in a Champions League game wearing a PSG jersey.
+As Dortmund's players celebrated, Mbappé looked dejected as he trudged for the last time in a Champions League game wearing a PSG jersey.
 He is widely expected to join Madrid.

 Moments before Dortmund’s goal, Zaïre-Emery somehow hit the post from two meters out after Gonçalo Ramos flicked on Mbappé’s cross from the left.